Extensions of the Deep Galerkin Method: PDEs with Integration and Positivity Constraints

+\begin{Remark} Notice that if $u$ is a solution to PDE (\ref{eq:pde_u}), then so is $u(t,\vx) + h(t)$, for any $h$ differentiable with $h(0) = 0$.
+Moreover, notice the integral term does not depend on $\vx$ and then the PDE that $\partial_k u$ satisfies does not have a integral term, becoming a well-studied non-linear PDE that, under mild regularity assumptions on its coefficients, has a unique solution.
+Therefore, we are able to conclude that all classical solutions of (\ref{eq:pde_u}) is of the form $u(t,\vx) + h(t)$.
+However, all these solutions yield the same $p$ from Equation (\ref{eq:p}). \end{Remark}

-This new equation is a non-linear partial integro-differential equation (PIDE).
-To handle the integral term and avoid the costly operation of numerically integrating at each step, we notice that since we have uniformly sampled $\{t_j\}_{j=1}^{N_t}$ from $[0,T]$ and $\{x_k\}_{q=1}^{N_x}$ from $[x_{min},x_{max}]$ at each epoch as part of the DGM algorithm, we can use \textbf{importance sampling} to approximate the integral for each $t_j$.
+This new Equation (\ref{eq:pde_u}) is a non-linear partial integro-differential equation (PIDE).
+To handle the integral term and avoid the costly operation of numerically integrating at each step, we notice that since we have uniformly sampled the mini-batch $\{t_j\}_{j=1}^{N_t}$ from $[0,T]$ and $\{\vx_k\}_{q=1}^{N_x}$ from $\mathbb{R}^d$ at each iteration as part of the DGM algorithm, we can use \textbf{importance sampling} to approximate the integral for each $t_j$.
 That is,

 where